Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 Januari 2025 14.21.33 UTC
+- WIB: Sabtu, 4 Januari 2025 15.28.40 UTC
-- WITA: Sabtu, 4 Januari 2025 15.21.33 UTC
+- WITA: Sabtu, 4 Januari 2025 16.28.40 UTC
-- WIT: Sabtu, 4 Januari 2025 16.21.33 UTC
+- WIT: Sabtu, 4 Januari 2025 17.28.40 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: inspirational
+Kategori: motivational